+Level 1: Knowledge and

+comprehension

-Level 1: Knowledge and comprehension Level 2: Application and analysis Level 3: Synthesis and evaluation
+Level 2: Application and analysis

+Level 3: Synthesis and evaluation

-Very broadly, these intellectual levels relate to the three cognitive levels at which the Knowledge module, the Skills module and the Professional level are assessed.
+Very broadly, these intellectual levels relate to the three cognitive levels at which the Applied Knowledge, the Applied Skills and the Strategic Professional exams are assessed.

-Each subject area in the detailed study guide included in this document is given a 1, 2, or 3 superscript, denoting intellectual level, marked at the end of each relevant line.
+Each subject area in the detailed study guide included in this document is given a 1, 2, or 3 superscript, denoting intellectual level, marked at the end of each relevant learning outcome.
 This gives an indication of the intellectual depth at which an area could be assessed within the examination.
-However, while level 1 broadly equates with the Knowledge module, level 2 equates to the Skills module and level 3 to the Professional level, some lower level skills can continue to be assessed as the student progresses through each module and level.
+However, while level 1 broadly equates with Applied Knowledge, level 2 equates to Applied Skills and level 3 to Strategic Professional, some lower level skills can continue to be assessed as the student progresses through each level.
 This reflects that at each stage of study there will be a requirement to broaden, as well as deepen capabilities.
 It is also possible that occasionally some higher level capabilities may be assessed at lower levels.